 SIY-Sew It Yourself!™ has been developed to answer the needs and wants of these new and returning sewers for on-trend, beginner-friendly projects, amazing fabrics, and helpful instructions.
 All the things that provide “I made this!” success.

 Does this describe you, your friends or your family?
 Are you looking for a tribe of local makers to share your sewing enthusiasm?
 Participating fabric retailers across the U.S. and Canada are offering in-person and virtual classes.
 Click here to find a retailer near you to join in the fun and receive hands-on support.

-In addition, over the coming months, right here on the S4H website, we’ll be presenting one version of each of the custom projects we’ve designed especially for the SIY-Sew It Yourself! program.
-Things kick off with this pretty patchwork pillow.
+Things kick off from our end with this pretty patchwork pillow.
 Because: What’s the #1 easy sewing project?
 A pillow!
 If you’ve crossed the basic square pillow off your list, and you’re ready to kick it up another notch, let’s add patchwork, piping, and more.

 For interesting information about each of our chosen fabric collections as well as the designers behind them, check out our companion article.
 We cover background on the fabrics themselves as well as some of our favorite motif blending tips and techniques.